Restructuring and insolvency in the United States: overview

 The general partner is personally liable for that deficiency under state law.

 A limited partner who does not exercise control over the partnership is generally not liable for the debts of the partnership.
-Only the capital which the limited partner contributed to the partnership can be used to pay the partnership's debts under applicable state law.
+Only the capital contributed by the limited partner to the partnership can be used to pay the partnership's debts under applicable state law.

 Parent entity (domestic or foreign)